List of third-party and independent performances in United States presidential elections

 It is rare for candidates, other than those of the six parties which have succeeded as major parties (Federalist Party, Democratic-Republican Party, National Republican Party, Democratic Party, Whig Party, Republican Party), to take large shares of the vote in elections.

-As of 2025, the last third party presidential candidate to win an electoral vote was George Wallace of the American Independent Party, who won five states in 1968.
+As of 2025, the last third party presidential candidate to win an electoral vote was John Hospers in 1972, when a faithless elector voted for him over Republican Richard Nixon.

 National results

 Above 5% (1788–present)

 This list includes the third-party candidates that captured at least one state and/or more than 5% of the popular vote.